floquation/OF-kva_interfaceProperties/README.md

 Well, you can always just copy/move the library to a different directory (e.g. your case) if that makes you happier (but why would you...?).
 Then, in order to use it, make sure that its location is added to your LD_LIBRARY_PATH environmental variable when you execute your solver.
-For example (assumming libinterfaceProperties.so was moved to your system directory):
+For example (assumming libkva_interfaceProperties.so was moved to your system directory):
 ```bash
 LD_LIBRARY_PATH=./system:$LD_LIBRARY_PATH
 interFoam